ucb-bar/sha3/software/README.md

 # Getting Started

-Since SHA3 accelerator uses custom instruction not supported by the vanilla toolchain, these workloads require a modified version of Spike simulator to build, which can be found [here](https://github.com/ucb-bar/esp-isa-sim).
+Running these workloads require a modified Spike simulator that supports the SHA3 custom extension, which can be found [here](https://github.com/ucb-bar/esp-isa-sim).
 If you are using Chipyard, you should install the esp-tools toolchain which comes with the appropriate version of Spike.